 How much is enough?
 According to the Institute of Medicine, daily fiber recommendations for adults are: (7)

 In addition, the meat of the coconut, coconut butter, may be a great addition to your diet.

 7. Gives Hair a Shine

-Coconut butter, much like coconut oil, can make for a great hair mask that offers many benefits, including hair growth, preventing dandruff and as a conditioner.
-I share some thoughts about the benefits of coconut oil for hair here.
+Coconut butter, much like coconut oil for hair, can make for a great hair mask that offers many benefits, including hair growth, preventing dandruff and as a conditioner.

 Since it’s easily absorbed by the hair (and skin), it can reduce the negative effects of free radical damage while enhancing those gorgeous locks.
 You can simply blend it with your favorite essential oil, like rosemary, and massage it into your hair.
 Leave it on for 20 minutes, then shower as you normally would.
 If you prefer, you can heat coconut butter a little bit to soften it, then apply it to the hair.
 Either way, it adds shine and helps maintain a healthy head of hair.
 (8)

 These relatives are similar in many ways, though the biggest difference is that coconut oil is a 100 percent full fat oil, whereas the butter contains fiber and other nutrients.
 (11)

 - Gets clear when melted